veganaize/closure-compiler/Types-in-the-Closure-Type-System.md

 </td>
 <td>Indicates that a value might have type A OR type B.<p></p>

-                  The parentheses may be omitted at the top-level expression, but the parentheses should be included in sub-expressions to avoid ambiguity.<br>
+The parentheses may be omitted at the top-level expression, but the parentheses should be included in sub-expressions to avoid ambiguity:<br>
 <code>(number|boolean)</code><br>
 <code>function(): (number|boolean)</code>
 <br>